-House Moves To Cast Its 1st Remote Votes, With Parties Still Divided On The Issue
+House Casts Its 1st Remote Votes, With Parties Still Divided On The Issue

 The change was spurred along by the worsening pandemic, which forced the House to extend its recess in the midst of an outbreak on Capitol Hill and as public health risks were assessed.
 The chamber has only held a handful of votes related to coronavirus legislation in the last two months.

-Texas Democratic Rep. Vicente Gonzalez, who is voting by proxy, defended the practice on Wednesday.
+Texas Democratic Rep. Vicente Gonzalez, who voted by proxy, defended the practice.
 Gonzalez seriously injured his back earlier this month when he fell 12 feet while working on his home, and now has to recuperate for several weeks.
 He designated a member in his state's delegation, Rep. Henry Cuellar, to vote on his behalf this week.

 "In times of crisis, our nation must adapt.
-It's past time we modernized Congress' voting system to allow for remote voting during national emergencies," Gonzalez, said.
+It's past time we modernized Congress' voting system to allow for remote voting during national emergencies," Gonzalez said.
 "Proxy voting allows for Members of Congress to continue working for the people while following the advice of medical professionals to limit the spread of COVID-19.
 This solution allows me to represent the people of my district and vote on their behalf despite my recent injuries."

 However, Republicans have argued proxy voting bucks the chamber's 231-year institutional history and sets a dangerous precedent.
 Late Tuesday, they filed a federal lawsuit to stop the plan on grounds it was unconstitutional.